St Genevieve's High School

 St Genevieve's High School is a Catholic Maintained School for girls.
 It is located in the Andersonstown area of west Belfast.

 History

 The school was opened by the Sisters of St. Louis on 1 September 1966.
 On opening, the school had 550 pupils and 26 teachers.
 The principal was Sr. Mona Lally.

 Although it is no longer governed by the nuns, the educational philosophy of the school continues to be based on that of the Congregation of the Sisters of St Louis.
 The trusteeship of the school passed from the St Louis Order to the Diocese of Down and Connor in 1995.

 In 1972, at the height of the Troubles, the school was taken over by the British army.
+The army were in residence in the school for three months.

+In 1986, Sister Luca Henry was appointed Principal.
+She was subsequently offered an OBE but declined the award in solidarity with the local community which was experiencing so much suffering.

 Facilities

 The school was originally located on the Glen Road but in 1992 moved to the Trench House site on the Stewartstown Road.